-- 1) Sickness or injury which makes it impossible for the employee to perform his or her duties. - 2) Employee non-emergency routine medical or dental appointments. - 3) Illness in employee's immediate family (parent, spouse, child) which requires the employee's presence. - 4) Illness in employee's extended family which requires the employee's presence with the approval of the Executive Director.
+- 1) Sickness or injury which makes it impossible for the employee to perform his or her duties. - 2) Employee non-emergency routine medical or dental appointments. - 3) Illness in employee's immediate family (parent, spouse, child) which requires employee's presence.